-To get started, let’s look at the extremely clean and useful GIFs.com, a site that makes creating GIFs incredibly easy.
+Let’s look at the extremely clean and useful GIFs.com, a site that makes creating GIFs incredibly easy to do.
 To get started, paste the URL for the video you’d like to use as the basis for your GIF.
 The site currently supports YouTube, Instagram, and Vine — or rather, Vine archive (R.I.P.) — and users can also upload their own video files.

 Once you’ve picked out your source material, you’ll come to a simple editor.
-Select the frames you’d like to convert into a GIF using the timeline located below the video.
+Select the frames you’d like to convert into a GIF using the timeline below the video.
 Then, add a caption, stickers, and a few effects, if desired.
-There’s even a one-clip “thug life” option, if you want to meme like it’s 2009.
+There are also experimental features like Ping Pong and other effects to play with.

-Giphy has long been the default search engine for GIFs, since its library is endless.
-Giphy’s own GIF Maker lets you simultaneously create and share your creations, and it’s really easy to use.
+Giphy has long been the default search engine for GIFs since its library is nearly endless.
+Giphy’s own GIF Maker lets you simultaneously create and share your creations, and it’s straightforward to use.
 Just pick your source material from YouTube, Vimeo, or Giphy Links, and you can select any portion of the video to turn into a GIF.
-You can also add captions, if you want.
+You can also add captions.

-The process doesn’t take long, and the resulting GIFs are instantly uploaded to Giphy.
+The process doesn’t take long, and the resulting GIFs instantly upload to Giphy.
 From there, you can share them, download them directly, or tweak them using a variety of tools.
 You can turn a collection of still images into a GIF, for instance, or edit any of the existing GIFs on the website.
-In all, this is a powerful tool for any GIF fan, and one worth checking out.
+This is a powerful tool for any GIF fan and one worth checking out.

 The two aforementioned tools are great if you want to use existing material to create a GIF, but what if you intend to create original content?
 And then i was like… is just what you’re looking for.
 This simple website turns your computer’s webcam into a machine for creating GIFs, and it couldn’t be easier to use.
 Just head to the site, click “I want to make a GIF, “ and enable your webcam.

-Then, simply pick which of your recorded frames you want to keep and you’re ready to share your GIF.
-You can then copy the provided URL provided, or download the GIF for your own use.
+Then pick which of your recorded frames you want to keep, and you’re ready to share your GIF.
+You can then copy the provided URL or download the GIF for your own use.
 Enjoy!

 The first option, Recorder, lets us pick a region of the screen to record.
 The second, Webcam, lets you record GIFs using your computer’s camera.
 Board lets you record yourself drawing, and Editor lets you edit existing GIFs.